What is an Apartment Complex in NYC?

 StuyTown was constructed between 1945–1947 with returning World War II veterans in mind.

 The buildings span 14th – 23rd Streets, on the east side of Manhattan.
 First Avenue is to the west and the East River to the east of the sprawling hive of 110 buildings and 11,250 rental apartments.

-The series of buildings, built on over 80 acres, are over 70 years old and the units (which are large) have been renovated and modernized.
+The series of buildings, built on over 80 acres, is over 70 years old, and the units (which are large) have been renovated and modernized.

 (The Peter Cooper Village units are said to be slightly larger.)
 For children, there are also numerous playgrounds within the joint complex.